 files are displayed according to these data collections, not by

-data silo.
+integration.
 Datapoints do not have types - they can be any arbitrary data, called a

 When responding to a data subject request, a